Cycle Paris to Geneva

 A typical cycle itinerary looks like this:

-Day 1 - Paris to Sens: Typically we meet at 08.00am under the Eiffel Tower in Paris to start riding at 08.30am.
-The route takes us across Paris and on to the quieter roads and tracks south west out of the City.
+Day 1 - Paris to Sens: Typically we meet at 07:30am from the famous Trocadero Gardens in Paris which has a great view of the Eiffel Tower.
+Our route takes us out of the city on cycle-ways and quiet roads and follows the course of the River Seine.
+We climb gently and gradually out of the Paris basin to arrive at the historic city of Sens.
 The countryside around Sens is known as Burgundy’s granary: cereals and orchards predominate.
 The town grew up on the River Yonne and has the Cathedral St-Etienne at its centre.
-Sens is small and easily accessible by bike, with the main points of interest radiating out from the cathedral.

 Day 2 - Sens to Avallon: After breakfast we continue cycling towards the foothills of the Alps and deeper into the Burgundy Region.
-The route heads out into the country, passing through numerous small villages.
-We finish the day in the town of Avallon.
+The route heads out into the country on minor roads and cycle-ways, passing through wooded countryside which has a real backwoods feel at times.
+We usually choose to have a cafe lunch in the historic town of Auxerre before riding deeper into the Burgundy countryside to finish at the old town of Avalon.
 Placed centrally in Burgundy, Avallon has been important strategically in history.
 This fortified town lies between two ravines and from the ramparts you can look across the rooftops to the Valley of the Cousin.

-Day 3 - Avallon to Chalon-sur-Saone: The day starts with a ride through the town centre, then out into open countryside.
-The roads used are in good condition, although narrow and single lane in places.
-We end the day in Chalon-sur-Saone.
+Day 3 - Avallon to Chalon-sur-Saone: The day starts with a ride through the town centre, then out into rolling countryside and forest on quiet D- and minor-roads.
+We pass through traditional French towns and villages and there are opportunities to enjoy typical French cafes.
+The last 20-miles is flat and passes through vineyards and along canalside cycle-ways to finish in the centre of Chalon-sur-Saone.
 Chalon is in the wine growing area and is famous for wines such as Mercurey, Givry, Montagny and Rully.

-Day 4 - Chalon-sur-Saone to Saint-Claude: Today we start climbing, with a total ascent of 1200m.
-We end the day and stay overnight in the small town of Saint-Claude which lies in the heart of Haut-Jura, in the Haut-Jura Nature Reserve.
+Day 4 - Chalon-sur-Saone to Saint-Claude: The morning section is on easy flat terrain using minor roads and cycle-ways to reach the regional resort of Lons-le-Saunier.
+In the afternoon we meet the first hills of the Haut Jura Nature Reserve where we climb through pine forests before descending into the town of Saint Claude.
+Here you can sample the famous Vin Jaune de Jura and local mountain cuisine.
 It's a small town surrounded by mountains and rivers- the perfect place to relax in the clear air following your day in the saddle!
 The 2017 Tour de France passed through this town.

 Please note: This itinerary is a guide only.
 It can be subject to change dependent upon viability, course members' fitness, weather conditions, accommodation availability, or for any other reason the guide may deem necessary.
 All timings are approximate and for guidance purpose only.